svetzal/blog-content/blog/2019/2019-09-08-the-cloud-native-virus.md

 I say tended to be, because the notion of a business managed “rules engine” would sometimes lift the orchestration of lower level code to the hands of a business user, often in a third-party tool outside your control.

-Concerns raised by the use of commercial rules engines tend to center around the weakening of the business domain model by fragmenting the business logic between regular code and rules.
+Concerns raised by the use of commercial rules engines tend to centre around the weakening of the business domain model by fragmenting the business logic between regular code and rules.

 I see this akin to fragmenting logic between regular code and database stored procedures, or regular code and a distant JavaScript-driven web front end.